Sigsbee Park

 Sigsbee Park, also known as Dredgers Key, is an island about half a mile (800 m) north of Key West island in the lower Florida Keys; administratively it is within the City of Key West, Florida, United States.

 It is connected to the island of Key West by Sigsbee Road.
 The island and causeway are part of the Key West Naval Air Station.
 It is primarily used for Navy housing.
-It also includes a Navy Exchange, commissary, elementary school, Morale, Welfare and Recreation, youth center, child development center, recreation center, RV park, veterinary clinic and Sunset Lounge bar & grill.
+It includes a Navy Exchange; commissary; elementary school; Morale, Welfare and Recreation; youth center; child development center; recreation center; RV park; and the Sunset Lounge bar & grill.

 History

 The island was created in the 1940s from dredge spoil following the construction of Navy seaplane runways supporting the former seaplane base at nearby Trumbo Point.

 Demographics

-Sigsbee Park has just over 500 housing units.
-The units house a mix of military personnel and civilian base personnel.
+Sigsbee Park has just over 500 housing units, housing a mix of military personnel and civilian base personnel.
+Access is restricted to authorized people with ID.

-It no longer has a veterinary clinic which closed several years ago.
-Only Military I.D.'s, or other authorized personnel can enter and the proper ID is needed to make purchases at the Commissary and NEX.
-It no longer has a chapel or Arts and Crafts center.
-The office has been moved to ITT building.